Italian Fresh pasta dough for cutting into your favorite shapes

 4 cups flour (mix equal parts of unbleached, high gluten and semolina)

 1 1/2 teaspoon salt

 2 tablespoons olive oil

-In food processor, blend flour & salt.
-Add eggs, water & oil.
-Blend until dough begins to form ball.
+In food processor, blend flour and salt.
+Add eggs, water, and oil.
+Mix until dough begins to form ball.

 Begin on the loose setting on pasta machine.
 Take a small bit of dough (about a quarter-cup size) and run through the non-cutting rollers on the machine 2 or 3 times, changing the setting to get progressively tighter.
 You will end up with a sheet that looks like a lasagne noodle.